 Humanity is most clearly seen in the communities and social groups we create together.
 I have had many people question that if I am against Global industrial society, then I can only be for Primitive societies, but even Primitive societies in a purely natural state do not create ultimate peace.
 Many people feel they can only be against this system by backing accelerationist ideas of collapse.

 Societies are not the result of a contract of men trying to maximize their best interests as was believed by Thomas Hobbes, one of the fathers of Liberalism.
 Hobbes believed humans by nature are not ‘providing people’ with an ideal to which they aspire as the ancient philosophers did, the modernists view humans in their very lowest state.
 Hobbes calls this lowest state of human existence ‘the state of nature’.
-For Hobbes, history consisted of ‘progression’ away from the chaotic ‘state of nature’ and toward a civil order presided over by a leader capable of keeping the peace – in fact he suggested a Sovereign.
+For Hobbes, history consisted of ‘progression’ away from the chaotic ‘state of nature’ and toward a civil order presided over by a leader capable of keeping the peace – in fact, he suggested a Sovereign.
 Primary to liberal thought is the idea that society is merely a contract among individuals motivated by fear of violent death to seek a more peaceful state.
 This insults the English to about the same extent to which it insults intelligence.

 Where do Communities Really Come From?

 Societies are a spontaneous association with others around us stemming from the immediate family and then expanding outwardly.
 The communities within society are a complex system of communicating groups made up of individuals.
-Some of these groups are inherited by natives alone though birthright and continuity, others are chosen and made up of cooperating people.
+Some of these groups are inherited by natives alone through birthright and continuity, others are chosen and made up of cooperating people.
 The social bonds of people’s groups make them autonomous from the larger nationwide civil society or state.
-People fear mass collectivisation in the communist sense of course as it has only lead to a loss of the meaning of life and consequently the mass murder of human life.
+People fear mass collectivisation in the communist sense of course as it has only led to a loss of the meaning of life and consequently the mass murder of human life.
 Membership in a collective does not and should not destroy individual identity; rather, the reason we choose to cooperate with others is their individuality.
 When people leave their original community or home, it is in most cases to join another.
 Communities are made up of and maintain themselves by knowing who belongs to them.
 There are rights and duties given to and expected of those who take part, a give and take, and a group understanding of gifts, fraternity, friendship, and love.

 So where does our famed Saxon individualism fit into collectivism?
 The enjoyability of social life will need diversity of the member’s personalities and skills: this diversity is constantly threatened by capitalist consumerism as it tells us to buy the same goods, dress the same, have the same jobs in the same corporations and then go home and watch the same TV, video games etc. This is something I have written about before.
 Utter conformity or lack of differentiation would make us boring.
 The opposite issue would be the excess of individualism leading people to be alone and atomised with no like-minded people to join with.
 The whole exceeds the sum of its parts, the community will give you friendships, skills and achievements none of its parts could have done alone.
 In the larger nation-state or even the corporate workplace universalism and individualism have associated community with the ideas of submission to your government or boss, this has been pushed upon us by our representative two-party system of democracy and by the markets need to make consumers all alike.